LeleDMT/CPP-MRI-/README.md

 # 🧠 DICOM-to-BIDS Conversion Pipeline
-*A Python-based workflow for MRI datasets with optional physiological data extraction* The goal of this project is to convert raw MRI data from DICOM format to BIDS (Brain Imaging Data Structure) format using a Python-based workflow for the Center for Precision Psychiatry.
+The goal of this project is to convert raw MRI data from DICOM format to BIDS (Brain Imaging Data Structure) format using a Python-based workflow for the Center for Precision Psychiatry.
 The steps are designed for users with little or no coding experience.

 This repository provides a **fully automated workflow** for converting raw MRI **DICOM** datasets into **BIDS (Brain Imaging Data Structure)** format.